 Surprisingly, even when a stroke patient can’t talk at all, they can usually sing.
 That’s because language is a left-brain function, but singing is a creative right-brain function.

-Therefore, patients who can’t talk at all should begin aphasia treatment with singing therapy.
+Therefore, patients who can’t talk at all often begin aphasia treatment with singing therapy.
 It does not come easy, and progress takes time.
 But over the course of many weeks, patients can begin to recover speech.
+Speech therapists are also able to recommend non-verbal communication options to utilize while you are working on recovering your verbal communication skills.

 How Long Does Speech Recovery Take?